“Do you know me? Really know me?”

 Baggy clothes have been an iconic part of the singer’s look since the beginning of her international rise to fame.
 Body positivity and autonomy, especially for women, is something Eilish has been continually vocal about.
 And the publicity surrounding her body is the topic of multiple songs in her latest album.
 In an interview with Laura Snapes for British Vogue, Eilish clears up any misconceptions about her transition from loose-fitting clothes to corsets for the magazine cover.

 “It’s all about what makes you feel good.
-If you want to get surgery, go get surgery.
-If you want to wear a dress that somebody thinks that you look too big wearing, fuck it – if you feel like you look good, you look good.”
+If you want to get surgery, go get surgery," she said.
+"If you want to wear a dress that somebody thinks that you look too big wearing, fuck it — if you feel like you look good, you look good.”

 Advocating for Mental Health

 Eilish is getting in touch with old Hollywood vibes, wiping away the black tears, and may even be happier than ever.
-Although the new album details toxic relationships, personal and with the public, Eilish has used it to heal and become the figure of guidance she wished she had.
+Although the 2021 album details toxic relationships, personal and with the public, Eilish has used it to heal and become the figure of guidance she wished she had.

 “It's about many, many different situations that I've witnessed.
 Some lines are about my life, some lines are about things that I've seen, some lines are just general things that I've noticed about women being taken advantage of.
-And it's a crazy thing and I wish that when I was younger I had a song like this to listen to” said Eilish in an interview with NPR when asked about the song “Your Power”.
+And it's a crazy thing and I wish that when I was younger I had a song like this to listen to,” said Eilish in an interview with NPR when asked about the song “Your Power”.

 Eilish has always been open about her mental health.
 From discussing her experiences with Tourette’s syndrome to her battles with depression and suicidal thoughts, Eilish has never shied away from using her fame to combat stigmas.